GregJohnStewart/task-timekeeper/README.md

    - timespans are added to a period to describe how long certain tasks were worked for that period
    - Example: a workday where I worked on a project from 1:00 to 2:00

+## Desktop App

+The desktop app is located [here](DesktopApp/README.md).
+You can run it either as a cli or gui.